-4. Licensing Fees: Click here for the license fee rate schedule.
+4. Licensing Fees: Click here for the licence fee rate schedule.

 7. Barrier Free Accommodation: Accommodation operators who are constructing a new property or making additions to an existing one must read this information, as it relates to providing services to people who have physical challenges.
-For information on this important service to our visitors click here .
-If further clarification or details are desired, contact your building inspector .
+For information on this important service to our visitors click here.
+If further clarification or details are desired, contact your building inspector (by Municipality).

 9. Fire Marshal: There are mandatory fire safety requirements necessary in order to operate an accommodation.
-Click here to find the municipal fire/building inspector or deputy fire marshall in your region.
+Click here to find the municipal fire/building inspector or deputy fire marshal in your region.

-11. Food Service Facility: If you plan to operate any type of food service, approval must be given by the Department of Agriculture, the Department of Labour and Advanced Education, the Municipality and the Building Inspector.
+11. Food Service Facility: If you plan to operate any type of food service, approval must be given by the Department of Agriculture, the Department of Labour and Advanced Education, the Municipality and the Building Inspector (by Municipality).

-12. Alcohol and Gaming division of Labour & Workforce Development: If you are planning on serving/providing alcohol in any capacity on your premises, please click here .
+12. Alcohol and Gaming Division of Labour & Advanced Education: If you are planning on serving/providing alcohol in any capacity on your premises, please click here.
 This is the licensing authority for liquor, gaming, and amusements.

 13. Commercial Tax: Commercial tax is charged on all accommodation businesses in Nova Scotia, with the exception of Bed and Breakfasts, which are taxed residential.
 You must check with your municipality for further information.